Aunsiels/Mesh_Bee/doc/documentation.md

 	uint8 msb;
 	suli_i2c_read(NULL, HTDU21D_ADDRESS, &msb, 1);

-If you want a use example of I2C, go to **src/humidity.c**.
-This is a driver to read data from a humidity and temperature sensor.
+We wrote a use example of I2C in **src/humidity.c**.
+This is a driver to read data from a humidity and temperature sensor (see below).

 ##### UART

-Like I2C, you have no choice for the UART Port, it has to be UART1.
-So, in the init function **void suli_uart_init(void * uart_device, int16 uart_num, uint32 baud);**, the is no need to specify uart_device and uart_num.
+Like I2C, we had no choice for the UART Port, it had to be UART1.
+So, in the init function **void suli_uart_init(void * uart_device, int16 uart_num, uint32 baud);**, there was no need to specify uart_device and uart_num.
 The baud can be : 4800, 9600, 19200, 38400, 57600 or 115200.
-Note that by default, the baud rate is initialized to 115200, so there is no special need to initialize it.
+We noticed that by default, the baud rate is initialized to 115200, so there was no special need to initialize it.

-For the writing part, you have a general function, **void suli_uart_send(void * uart_device, int16 uart_num, uint8 *data, uint16 len);** which just take an array of data and the length of this array.
-Then, you have more specific functions : void suli_uart_send_byte(void * uart_device, int16 uart_num, uint8 data);, void suli_uart_write_float(void *uart_device, int16 uart_num, float data, uint8 prec);, void suli_uart_write_int(void * uart_device, int16 uart_num, int32 num);.
-However, you surely want to use printf like function, much easier to use.
-So, I recommand you use **void suli_uart_printf(void *uart_device, int16 uart_num, const char *fmt, ...); ** (the three dots are a notation of C to say that the number of argument is undetermine, as it is in printf).
+For the writing part, there was a general function, **void suli_uart_send(void * uart_device, int16 uart_num, uint8 *data, uint16 len);** which just took an array of data and the length of this array.
+Then, there were more specific functions : void suli_uart_send_byte(void * uart_device, int16 uart_num, uint8 data);, void suli_uart_write_float(void *uart_device, int16 uart_num, float data, uint8 prec);, void suli_uart_write_int(void * uart_device, int16 uart_num, int32 num);.
+However, we wanted to use printf-like function, much easier to use.
+So, most of the time, we used **void suli_uart_printf(void *uart_device, int16 uart_num, const char *fmt, ...); ** (the three dots are a notation of C to say that the number of argument is undetermine, as it is in printf).

 	suli_uart_printf(NULL, NULL, "<HeartBeat%d>\r\n", random());

-For the reading part, you have a function to know if you have something to read : **uint16 suli_uart_readable(void *uart_device, int16 uart_num);** which returns one if uart has received readable data.
-Then you can read a byte with **uint8 suli_uart_read_byte(void *uart_device, int16 uart_num);**
+For the reading part, we had a function to know if there was something to read : **uint16 suli_uart_readable(void *uart_device, int16 uart_num);** which returns one if uart has received readable data, zero otherise.
+Then I wasable to read a byte with **uint8 suli_uart_read_byte(void *uart_device, int16 uart_num);**

 That's it for Suli.
-There is nothing hard here and if we want more advanced functions, we will have to dig into API provided by NXP.
-However, **suli/suli.c** can be useful as you can see example of use of the API.
+There was nothing hard here and if we wanted more advanced functions, we will have to dig into API provided by NXP.
+However, **suli/suli.c** can be useful as there are examples of use of the NXP API.

 ### API MODE

-The API is a simple way to communicate with the MCU from outside.
-The messages have a particular form, which is explained in details in the [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
-It is also possible to call API commands from MCU mode.
+The API was a simple way to communicate with the MCU from outside.
+The messages had a particular form, which was explained in details in the [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
+It was also possible to call API commands from MCU mode.

 #### API Frames

 TODO, for now read the [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
+It is important to understand it as the Raspberry Pi communicates with the MCU with API frames (see below).

 #### Send API Commands from MCU Mode

-To send an API Command, we need to build a **tsApiSpec**, which is a representation of an API Frame.
-Let's see what is inside :
+To send an API Command, we needed to build a **tsApiSpec**, which is a representation of an API Frame.
+Here is what was inside :

 	/* API-specific structure */
 	typedef struct